rubyworks/rubytest/README.md

 The command line tool takes various options, use `-h/--help` to see them.

-When running tests, you need to be sure to load in your test framework or your framework's RubyTest adapter.
+When running tests, you need to be sure to load in your test framework or your framework's Ruby Test adapter.
 This is usually done via a helper script in the test files, but might also be done via command line options, e.g.

     $ rubytest -r lemon -r ae test/test_*.rb

-RubyTest supports [dotopts](http://rubyworks.github.com/dotopts) out of the box, so it easy to setup reusable options.
+Ruby Test supports [dotopts](http://rubyworks.github.com/dotopts) out of the box, so it easy to setup reusable options.
 For example, a `.option` file entry might be: